1. Perfect Weather

 2. Baseball is Back

 Cactus League Spring Training has more than 200 games scheduled at 10 stadiums throughout the Greater Phoenix area from Feb.
 27 to March 30.
 Catch your favorite MLB players all month long at an affordable price.
-Note: This year, there will be limited capacity and safety guidelines implemented at all stadiums due to the COVID-19 pandemic.

 3. March Music Madness